darioncassel/sok-differential-testing/index.md

 ##### 10. Vulnerability to False Positives

-Although Mur$\phi$ was not vulnerable to false positives since it is a model-checker, it did unccover problems that were not necessarily direct threats to the security of SSL 3.0.
+Although Mur$\phi$ was not vulnerable to false positives since it is a model-checker, it did uncover problems that were not necessarily direct threats to the security of SSL 3.0.

 ##### 11. Form of Vulnerabilities